Yang Shou: During Emperor Yizong's reign

 Because it was due to Yang Xuanjie's recommendation that Yang Shou was made chancellor, Yang Xuanjie, who accepted bribes from regional governors, often interceded for those governors with Yang Shou.
 Yang Shou was not able to comply with all of Yang Xuanjie's requests, drawing Yang Xuanjie's anger.
 Because of this, in 866, Yang Shou was removed from his chancellor post and made the governor of Xuanshe Circuit (宣歙, in modern Xuancheng, Anhui).
 As Yang Shou was reporting to Xuanshe, he gave a donation at Huayue Temple (華嶽廟, in modern Weinan), asking the priests there to priest for him.
 The magistrate of Huayin County, which Huayue Temple was in, subsequently submitted a false report that Yang Shou was using witchcraft.
 Further, then-leading chancellor Wei Baoheng made an accusation that Yang's commissioning of Yan Zhuan (嚴譔) as military governor of Zhennan was after Yan had submitted a large bribe, and also that Yang embezzled funds intended to be used for shipbuilding.
 In 867, Emperor Yizong thus further demoted Yang to be the military advisor to the prefect of Duan Prefecture (端州, in modern Zhaoqing, Guangdong).
 However, apparently before Yang had a chance to report to Duan Prefecture, as he was going through Jianling, Emperor Yizong sent the eunuch Guo Quanmu (郭全穆) to track him down and order him to commit suicide.
 Before Yang did so, he asked Guo for permission to submit one final petition to Emperor Yizong.
 Guo agreed, and Yang wrote a petition in which he thanked Emperor Yizong, faulted himself, and begged for mercy on behalf of his brother Yang Yan.
 Emperor Yizong, upon receiving the petition, was touched, and subsequently, when some 11 of Yang's key followers were exiled, Yang Yan was spared.
 Three years later, he restored Yang's titles.
-Yang's sons Yang Ju (楊鉅) and Yang Lin (楊鏻) later served in the imperial government, and his nephew Yang She (Yang Yan's son) later served as a chancellor at the very end of Tang Dynasty, during the reign of Emperor Ai, as well as of the succeeding Later Liang.
+Yang's sons Yang Ju (楊鉅) and Yang Lin (楊鏻) later served in the imperial government, and his nephew Yang She (Yang Yan's son) later served as a chancellor at the very end of the Tang dynasty, during the reign of Emperor Ai, as well as of the succeeding Later Liang.